ivnvxd/pyquest/markdown/10_concurrency.md

     Consumer got an item: 1

-#### Semaphore <a id="semaphore"></a>
+### Semaphore <a id="semaphore"></a>

-A semaphore is a synchronization primitive that is used to control access to a shared resource.
+A _Semaphore_ is a synchronization primitive that is used to control access to a shared resource.
 It maintains a counter that represents the number of available resources.
 When a thread or process wants to access the shared resource, it must acquire a semaphore.
 If the counter is greater than zero, the semaphore decrements the counter and allows access.
 If the counter is zero, the semaphore blocks the thread or process until a resource becomes available.

 - **Acquiring a Semaphore**: A thread or process acquires a semaphore by calling its `acquire()` method.
 If the counter is greater than zero, the counter is decremented, and the thread or process is allowed to proceed.
 If the counter is zero, the calling thread or process is blocked until a resource becomes available.
 - **Releasing a Semaphore**: A thread or process releases a semaphore by calling its `release()` method.
 This increments the counter, allowing other threads or processes to acquire the semaphore.